 Competitive Start Fund - Graduate Entrepreneurship

 The Competitive Start Fund (CSF) aims to support early stage start-ups.
-A call for applications from recent graduates active in the Manufacturing & Internationally Traded Services sectors including the following subsectors: Internet, Games, Apps, Mobile, SaaS, Cloud Computing, Enterprise Software, Lifesciences, Food, Cleantech and Industrial Products will open on Wednesday 24th August 2016 and close at 3pm on Wednesday 7th September 2016.
+A call for applications from recent graduates and final year students active in the Manufacturing & Internationally Traded Services sectors including the following subsectors: Internet, Games, Apps, Mobile, SaaS, Cloud Computing, Enterprise Software, Lifesciences, Food, Cleantech and Industrial Products will open on Wednesday 8th March 2017 with a final closing date of 3pm on Wednesday 22nd March 2017.
 Late applications will not be accepted.
+The priority of the Fund is to provide graduate entrepreneurs with the critical early stage funding for the key commercial and technical milestones that will ensure delivery of their product or service, and help them get their project to a key funding milestone.

 Overview of the Competitive Start Fund